Article

 In the world of DevOps, incident classification is the process of categorizing incidents based on specific criteria.

-It goes without saying that, doing this is incredibly important.
+Doing this is incredibly important.
 Not only will classifying incidents correctly help you determine how you respond, but it'll ultimately help you save time responding to incidents and give you the structure to operate more efficiently.

 Simply put, without incident classification, responding to incidents the right way would be really tough.
 In a situation where every incident carries the same weight, a lot of things can go astray very quickly.
 Here's why it's worth your time to think about this process and avoid this: